cartoon-raccoon/mozibgone/README.md

   -o OUTPUT, --output OUTPUT
                         separate file for UPX to output to -v, --verbose         enables debug output
-  -j JSON, --json JSON  dump the configuration to a json file
+  -q, --quiet           disable all output except for errors -j JSON, --json JSON  dump the configuration to a json file
 ```